RudgeLab/WebCM/Documentation/INSTALL.md

 After you've installed PyOpenCL, you can install CellModeller.

 Start by cloning the repository at [https://github.com/RudgeLab/CellModeller](https://github.com/RudgeLab/CellModeller).
 Then, navigate to the new directory and just run `python ./setup.py install`.
+Note that CellModeller currently requires Python version 3.10.

 ## Deploying WebCM
 WebCM uses `uvicorn` for deployment.
 To launch WebCM, navigate to the server's root directory (under the `WebCM/` folder) and run: